North Carolina Court Records

 As part of the application process for obtaining marriage records, requesters must provide some details associated with the record.
 Some of these include:

-- The full name of the groom and bride
+- The full names of the groom and bride

 - Last name before first marriage (if applicable)